bustle/shep/README.md

 Usage: shep <command> [options]

 Commands:
-  build [env] [functions..]
-Builds functions and writes them to disk deploy [env] [functions..]
-Deploy both functions and APIs to AWS.
-Will create a new API if the ID is not specified generate                    Run `shep generate --help` for additional information new [path]                  Create a new shep project pull                        Pulls a swagger JSON representation of an existing API and writes it to a local file push                        Pushes the api.json swagger configuration to API Gateway.
-Does not deploy the API. run [name]                  Run a function in your local environemnt
+  build [env] [functions]   Builds functions and writes them to disk deploy [env] [functions]  Deploy both functions and APIs to AWS.
+Will create a new API if the ID is not specified generate                  Run `shep generate --help` for additional information new [path]                Create a new shep project pull                      Pulls a swagger JSON representation of an existing API and writes it to a local file push                      Create a new shep project run [name]                Run a function in your local environemnt

 Options:
   --version  Show version number                                                                               [boolean]